Building the tunnels and stations

 - Managing the removal and disposal of large amounts of excavated material.

 Along its route, the depth of the Metro Tunnel will be up to 42 metres.
 The deepest point will be under Swanston Street, at the northern edge of the CBD, where the new tunnels pass under the existing City Loop tunnels.
-From the station under Swanston Street at Flinders Street, the tunnels will travel below the Yarra River before passing under CityLink on their way to a new station at Domain.
+From the station under Swanston Street at Flinders Street, the tunnels will travel below the Yarra River before passing under CityLink on their way to the new Anzac Station under St Kilda Road.

 More than 270 geotechnical site investigations have developed our understanding of existing geological conditions across the alignment and confirmed the location of underground services.
 This information has also informed the construction methodology for building different elements of the project.